 A concussion is a mild traumatic brain injury (mTBI) caused by a blow or jolt to the head or body that causes the brain to shake.
 The shaking can cause the brain to not work normally and can result in serious side effects.
 Each year, thousands of children and youth are diagnosed with concussion — only half are sports related.
-Visit Concussion Care for Kids: Minds Matter to learn more about concussion recognition and management.
+Visit Minds Matter Concussion Program to learn more about concussion recognition and management.

 What sports are most dangerous?

 Contact and collision sports like football, basketball, ice hockey and soccer may cause injuries, but so can other sports, including:

 - Bicycling, skateboarding and inline skating

 According to the American Academy of Pediatrics, most injuries in young athletes are due to overuse.
 The most frequent sports-related injuries are sprains (injuries to ligaments) and strains (injuries to muscles), caused when an abnormal stress is placed on tendons, joints, bones and muscle.